Visiting Rocky Mountain National Park in February

 Snowshoeing: a visit in February will almost guarantee that you need snowshoes for hiking in Rocky Mountain National Park.
 Estes Park Mountain Shop has rentals and many of the lodges in town provide free snowshoes for their guests.
 Hiking in the winter is a chance to experience the Rocky Mountains at their most majestic—snow-covered peaks, frozen alpine lakes, and evergreen branches bowing to the snowpack.

-Cross country skiing: Since Trail Ridge Road is closed up to Many Parks Curve, it is a perfect place to ski and see snow-capped peaks and views from some of the highest points in the Park.
-Keep in mind you’ll be at alpine tundra elevation, so be prepared for changing weather and potentially high winds.
-A second option is Sprague Lake, a 3.3 mile loop that is perfect for the beginner skier since it is mostly flat.
-Right outside the Park is the Grand Lake Nordic Center which has twenty-one miles of groomed cross country ski trails with stunning views of the Continental Divide.
+Cross-country skiing: Since Trail Ridge Road is closed up to Many Parks Curve, it is a perfect place to ski and see snow-capped peaks and views from some of the highest points in the Park.
+Keep in mind you’ll be at an alpine tundra elevation, so be prepared for changing weather and potentially high winds.
+A second option is Sprague Lake, a 3.3-mile loop that is perfect for the beginner skier since it is mostly flat.
+Right outside the Park is the Grand Lake Nordic Center which has twenty-one miles of groomed cross-country ski trails with stunning views of the Continental Divide.

 Ice fishing: Within the Park borders in the winter months, ice fishing is permitted with a valid Colorado fishing license.
 Brown, brook, rainbow, and cutthroat trout abound.
 Keep in mind there is no machinery allowed—only hand augers are permitted to cut the ice.